clytaemnestra/tech-blog/_posts/2025-05-01-djangocon.md

 <br>

 Working on the talk was so much fun!
-I have an arts background, and I love how public speaking blends technical research with storytelling, visuals, and performance all into one!
+I’ve always loved the arts (and even have some formal education in it), and I really enjoy how public speaking brings together technical research, storytelling, visuals, and performance all in one.

 Some examples were space-themed, and I love reading more about spacecraft or planes, like NASA’s Mars Climate Orbiter crash or the Boeing Max disaster (hint: yes, it was software!).